 Nixon's eyes widened in horror, and his jowls shook along with his head.
 “Are you CRAZY?”

 Castro inquired, “DEFCON?”

 Kennedy pointed towards the four switches situated around the war room: two at the upper level, and two on their own level.

 “Our defense readiness condition.
 At its current level, we're getting nowhere in the Pentagon, and neither are the zombies.
 But by returning to DEFCON 5 for a short time, we can enter the panic room and make contact with the White House.
 That means information for our government, who are probably in a state of panic as of now.
 It might also mean a way for us to leave this forsaken complex.”

 “Sounds like an excellent plan, Jack.
 Just let in more flesh-eaters so we can find another room to cower in.”

 “It is our only option, Prime Minister.
 We need your support for this plan to work.
-Each of us must be situated at a switch.
+Each of us must be situated at a switch to make this a quick process.
 I will pull mine first and let the system know that the level should be temporary.
-If we each pull a switch in the allotted time, we will have thirty seconds to head for the teleporter and end up in the panic room.
-I will have to take the switch nearest the teleporter, so I can quickly let the system know to send us the right way.”
+If we each pull a switch in the allotted time, we will have thirty seconds to reach the teleporter and end up inside the panic room before the DEFCON level resets.
+I will have to flip the switch nearest the teleporter, so I can quickly let the system know to send us the right way.”

 Castro stroked his bushy beard, looking towards the four switches and their locations.
 One sat just a few feet away from their location on the same wall as the cargo elevator.
 Another sat on the opposite wall past a staircase that split four ways.
 Another sat on the upper level, just at the top of the staircase above them.
 The last switch, however, was a much longer trek.
 On the upper balcony, near the board of flight times and the map of Russia Castro had noticed earlier was the final switch.
 Whoever was designated in this position would have the hardest time reaching the teleporter in time.